excellalabs/docker-workshop-2/README.2.md

 1. Expose the application externally: `kubectl expose deploy/docker-hello-api --name=docker-hello-api-2 --type=LoadBalancer --port=8000 --target-port=8000`

-1. Check the External IP: `kubectl get svc docker-hello-api-2`
+1. Check the External IP: `kubectl get svc docker-hello-api-2`.
+On Play with K8, this will say `Pending`, but with AWS and GKE, you will get an external IP address.

 ## **EXERCISE: Rolling update**